MicrosoftDocs/win32/desktop-src/properties/props-system-foldernamedisplay.md

 ---
-Description: 'This property is similar to System.ItemNameDisplay except it is only set for folders, for files it will be empty.' ms.assetid: '4517a4bf-3cc1-4835-b21b-03de5b33db0c'
+Description: This property is similar to System.ItemNameDisplay except it is only set for folders, for files it will be empty. ms.assetid: 4517a4bf-3cc1-4835-b21b-03de5b33db0c
-title: 'System.FolderNameDisplay'
+title: System.FolderNameDisplay
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.FolderNameDisplay